Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/creating-instances.md

 ## Multiple Instances in One Program

-Not only do we want to make one or two `Album`s and `Driver`s, we may want to make hundreds of them, all within one program.
+For larger programs, making only one or two `Album`s or `Driver`s may not be enough.
+We might need to make hundreds of them or more, all within the same program.
+Think of an application that tracks your music library, or a ride-share service with hundreds of drivers, and even more passengers!

-Understanding instances requires us to understand that instances will occupy separate places in memory, and will keep track of different values for attributes.
+To use multiple instances effectively, we must remember that each instance keeps track of its own values for the attributes defined by the class.
+The values of these attributes for each instance makes up that instance's state.
+The state of each instance occupies its own place in memory, separate from any other instance.

 ### Experiment: Printing Objects and Seeing Different IDs